-Then, the collected characteristics have been selected and organized into a conceptual model aimed at guiding planners and decision-makers towards the development of multi-objective strategies capable to improve the response capacities of complex urban systems in the face of climate change.
-In detail, the model sketches phases and times of the process allowing cities to better cope with climate change, underlining roles and linkages of the different characteristics along this process, according to the different time spans (short-medium-long term) that characterize the response of a complex urban system in the face of climate change.
-The model highlights that some characteristics (adaptability/transformability) are crucial for supporting long-term strategies capable to reduce GHG emissions and energy consumptions; some others (persistence/adaptability) are relevant to short-medium term strategies aimed at reducing the vulnerability of urban systems to the heterogeneous climate-related impacts; others (such as learning) pass through the different time-spans and provide inputs for starting and managing the whole process.
-Moreover, the model stresses how, although each characteristic comes to the fore in different temporal stages, each of them provide information that, continuously processed, represent an input to further increase the response capacity of the urban system (feedback loop).
+Then, the collected characteristics have been selected and framed into a conceptual model aimed at supporting the development of multi-objective strategies capable to improve the response capacities of complex urban systems in the face of climate change.
+The model is structured as a cyclical process, based on the learning capacity of urban systems and characterized by the "dynamic interplay of persistence, adaptability and transformability" (Folke et al., 2010); it outlines the temporal and operational phases that characterize the response of a complex urban system in the face of climate change, underlining roles and linkages of the different characteristics along this process, according to the different time spans (short-medium-long term).
+In detail, the model highlights that some characteristics (transformability) are crucial for supporting long-term strategies capable to reverse current urban development patterns in order to reduce GHG emissions and energy consumptions; others (persistence/adaptability) are relevant to short-medium term strategies aimed at enhancing cities' capacities to withstand or adapt to the heterogeneous climate-related impacts; others (such as learning) are at the base of the process, allowing the system to start, revise or change the strategies addressed to achieve the key properties of a smart and resilient city.